onovaes/onovaes/README.md

  - Kong API Gateway (If you have any questions about Kong, please contact me, [I want to help you :hugs:](https://www.facebook.com/groups/572729720804030))
  - Devops Culture and distributed application architecture
  - Ansible and Terraform
+ - Laravel
  - Bitbucket, GITLAB and GITHUB
- - PHP, Python and Shell Script
  - MYSQL, REDIS and PostgreSQL
- - AWS, GCP and Digital Ocean
+ - AWS and Digital Ocean

 ---